Gastonia Grizzlies

 The Gastonia Grizzlies were a collegiate summer baseball team playing in the Coastal Plain League.
 The team played its home games at Sims Legion Park in Gastonia, North Carolina, where they were known for their unique promotional events and fireworks shows.
 It was reported in October 2020 that the team was moving to Spartanburg, South Carolina starting with the 2021 season.
 The team's new name was announced as the Spartanburgers.

 Home field

-The Grizzlies have played at Sims Legion Park since their founding in 2002.
-There is an ongoing effort to build a new ballpark in Gastonia, but it is not guaranteed to be a new home for this team.
-City officials are favoring a potential partnership which would put an Atlantic League expansion team in the new ballpark.
-Grizzlies ownership have said they would not share the stadium.
+The Grizzlies played all their seasons at Sims Legion Park, from 2002 to 2020.
+A new ballpark was built in Gastonia in the team's final years, but it was not guaranteed to be a new home for the Grizzlies.
+City officials favored a partnership which brought an Atlantic League expansion team to the new ballpark.
+Grizzlies ownership said they would not share the stadium.

 Midnight Madness

 The inaugural Midnight Madness game took place on July 9, 2010 against the Forest City Owls.
 The first pitch was at midnight with festivities before the game including bed races, eating contests, players in the dunk tank, home run derby and a live band in the Beer Garden.
 The game drew 3,150 fans with the last fan entering the ballpark at 1:39 am.
 The game won best promotion at 2010 Summer Ball Conference.
 The 2011 Midnight Madness was even a bigger success drawing more fans than the previous year.